Custom-sized to your water test · Free estimates & diagnostics · 2-yr warranty · 32 Yrs Plumbing Experience · (480) 228-8282

 Loop plumbing beyond 2 hours: $179/hr.
 Most SP3 installs finish well under the cap because no drain plumbing is required.

-System: Charger Scale Prep SP3 · Clack WS1 valve · TAC media
+System: Aqua Cat salt-free conditioner · Clack WS1 valve · TAC media

 The System We Install

-Scale Prep SP3 is Charger's TAC (Template-Assisted Crystallization) salt-free conditioner.
+salt-free conditioner is Aqua Cat's TAC (Template-Assisted Crystallization) salt-free conditioner.
 Instead of stripping minerals out of your water, it converts the calcium and magnesium into microscopic crystals that pass through your plumbing harmlessly — preventing scale buildup without ion exchange, salt, or waste water.

 • Zero salt — no monthly salt bags to lift, no salt residue on glassware or in your dishwasher

-• Zero waste water — unlike salt softeners that dump 25-100 gallons per regen, the SP3 wastes nothing
+• Zero waste water — unlike salt softeners that dump 25-100 gallons per regen, the salt-free conditioner wastes nothing

 • Zero electricity — no controller to fail, no programming, no power draw